nonzzz/vite-plugin-compression/README.md

   there are write (delete) operations on the bundle inside the plugin.
 So you should ignore the compressed chunk :) If you want delete the original assets you also follow the way.

+### Others

+If you want to further optimize the bundle size.
+You can take a look [vite-plugin-cdn2](https://github.com/nonzzz/vite-plugin-cdn)

 ### LICENSE

 [MIT](./LICENSE)